 About Plantar Warts

 Plantar warts are found on the feet.
 The human papillomavirus (HPV) causes them by getting into open wounds on the feet.
-You can recognize plantar warts by a hard bump on the foot.
-The heels or balls of the feet are common locations.
+Hence, you can recognize plantar warts by a hard bump on the foot.
+And, the heels or balls of the feet are common locations.
 Plantar warts are usually not a sign of anything dangerous but do not ignore them if they do cause pain or embarrassment.

-If you do have a plantar wart, you may notice some pain when standing but since these warts are not cancerous or dangerous, a podiatrist only needs to be seen if there is excessive pain.
+If you have a plantar wart, you may notice some pain when standing.
+However, since these warts are not cancerous or dangerous, a podiatrist only needs to be seen if there is excessive pain.
 Although plantar warts don’t often call for treatment, there are options available.
 Common removal tactics include freezing them off, using an electric tool, or burning them off using laser treatment.